2020 NHL Draft: Date, time, order of picks for all 31 teams

 The 2020 NHL Draft will be held virtually with Round 1 taking place on Tuesday, Oct.
 6 beginning at 7 p.m.
-ET on NBCSN.
+ET on NBCSN (livestream).
 Rounds 2-7 will be held Wednesday, Oct.
 7 beginning at 11:30 a.m.
 ET on NHL Network.

 The Rangers won Phase 2 of the 2020 NHL Draft lottery in August and will select first overall.
 Rimouski Oceanic (QMJHL) winger Alexis Lafreniere is expected to go No. 1.